PixarV/terraform-provider-r4/website/docs/r/paas_service.html.markdown

 * `autovacuum` - (Optional) Indicates whether the server must run the autovacuum launcher daemon.
   Valid values are `ON`, `OFF`.
 Defaults to `ON`.
-* `autovacuum_max_workers` - (Optional) The maximum number of autovacuum processes (other than the autovacuum launcher) that can be running simultaneously.
+* `autovacuum_max_workers` - (Optional) The maximum number of autovacuum processes (other than the autovacuum launcher) that can run simultaneously.
 Valid values are from 1 to 262143.
 Defaults to `3`.
 * `autovacuum_vacuum_cost_delay` - (Optional) The cost delay value in milliseconds used in automatic `VACUUM` operations.
   Valid values are `-1`, from 1 to 100.
 * `autovacuum_vacuum_cost_limit` - (Optional) The cost limit value used in automatic `VACUUM` operations.